Supporting education in history & architecture

 In 2018 and 2019 we offered free 30-minute tours of the historic Monadnock skyscraper, to increase awareness of the importance of historic preservation.
 All gratuities for these tours were donated to Preservation Chicago.

 Our Community Gift Program, funded by gratuities from public tour guests, allowed us to offer a limited number of free architecture walking tours for Chicago public school students each year.
 These tours helped them interact with the city’s architecture and history firsthand, and to ask our tour guides questions.

 Badass Women of Chicago History Storytelling Events

 In March 2018 we launched an annual live storytelling event to spotlight overlooked women who had shaped Chicago’s history.
-We donated a portion of the proceeds and all raffle sales from these events to Chicago Women’s Health Center.
+In 2018 and 2019, we donated all our proceeds to Chicago Women’s Health Center.

 Artist Residency Program

 During the residency we provided artists with office/studio space in our office downtown with easy access to museums, architecture and public transportation to Chicago neighborhoods.

 Fundraising Initiative to Support Historic Polish Restaurant